-The current situation of being able to ride across to the EU with just a British driving licence will end immediately when (if) we exit the EU and from that moment you will need an International Driving Licence (IDP).
+The current situation of being able to ride across to the EU with just a British driving licence will end when the transition period is over and from that moment you will need an International Driving Licence (IDP).

 You will still need a valid UK driving licence but you will also need an IDP relevant to the country you will be riding in to be legally covered.

 What are the IDP types?

 There are three different types and they are named after the years the legislation to implement them was passed.

 They are 1926 (but this is not relevant to the EU or EEA), 1949 and 1968.
 Most countries in the EU and EEA use the 1968 but you must check before travelling.
 Don’t forget that you may need multiple IDPs if your travels span more than one country.